methuselah-0/my-xmonad-config/README.md

-This repo is a mirror of my xmonad setup running on a libreboot X200 with Parabola GNU/Linux.
+This repo is a mirror of my xmonad setup running on two different systems:
+  * libreboot X200 with Parabola GNU/Linux
+  * Devuan GNU/Linux

 It has a green Matrix theme configured with:
   * green-colored dmenu